-- Artificial intelligence (AI) describes computers that can “think” like humans — recognizing complex patterns, processing information, drawing conclusions, and making recommendations.
+AI describes computers that can “think” like humans.
+They can recognize complex patterns, process information, draw conclusions, and make recommendations.
 AI is used in many ways, from spotting patterns in huge piles of unstructured data to powering the autocorrect on your phone.

-- New computational technologies are making computers smarter.
-They enable computers to process vast amounts of data faster than ever before, while the advent of the “cloud” has allowed businesses to safely store and access their information from anywhere with internet access, at any time.
+New computational technologies are making computers smarter.
+They enable computers to process vast amounts of data faster than ever before, while the advent of the cloud has allowed businesses to safely store and access their information from anywhere with internet access.
 Quantum computing technologies now in development will eventually make computers millions of times more powerful.
 These computers will have the potential to supercharge AI, create highly complex data models in seconds, and speed up the discovery of new materials.

-- Virtual reality (VR) offers immersive digital experiences (using a VR headset) that simulate the real world, while augmented reality merges the digital and physical worlds.
+What’s the difference?
+VR offers immersive digital experiences (using a VR headset) that simulate the real world, while augmented reality (AR) merges the digital and physical worlds.
 Examples include L’Oréal’s makeup app, which allows users to digitally experiment with makeup products before buying them, and the Google Translate phone app, which allows users to scan and instantly translate street signs, menus, and other text.